matdexir/matdexir/README.md

 (Neo)VIM enthusiast.
 Still trying to find my path.

-Here is a quicklist of my goals for this summer :bangbang: :
+Here is a quicklist of my goals for this summer:

     * Solve a total of 50 (strong)CTF problems
     * Get ranked top 150 on CodeAbbey
     * Finish my main project __ergo__